It’s blockbuster week as Melbourne hosts the Formula One Grand Prix, the AFL season opener and the NRL all at the same time.

 The riverfront walkway is also known as Yarra Promenade and is home to restaurants and cafes as well as the Crown Entertainment Complex.
 Southbank has 2 km of absolute Yarra River frontage which is lined by wide pedestrian promenades offering scenic views of the river and city skyline.
 Adjacent to the Princess Bridge is the Arts Centre Melbourne, which includes a concert hall and several theatres dominated by a distinctive white spire that soars into the sky.

 Chapel Street is arguably Melbourne’s most-vibrant fashion and food strip.
-The street – which spans from Windsor to Prahran and the more upscale South Yarra – is home to vintage treasures, local designers and international brands.
+The street – which runs from Windsor to Prahran and the more upscale South Yarra – is home to vintage treasures, local designers and international brands.
 The Jam Factory is one of the main focal points.
 An actual jam factory at one time, it is now a modern shopping complex with cinemas, cafes and restaurants.
-Make sure you also visit the Prahran Market (pictured) – Australia’s oldest continuously-running food market.
-There are a variety of stalls and shops selling fresh fruit and vegetables, meat, fish and deli foods, as well as the most amazing gozleme, pizza and coffee.
+Make sure you also visit the Prahran Market (pictured) – Australia’s oldest continuously-running food market at Commercial Road.
+There are numerous stalls and shops selling fresh fruit and vegetables, meat, fish and deli foods, as well as the most amazing gozleme, pizza and coffee.

 Stroll along leafy Lygon Street and discover Little Italy – the place where Melbourne’s famous cafe culture was born.
 A quick tram trip will have you in the middle of cafes, bars, restaurants and clothing boutiques in this busy Italian neighbourhood.
 You’ll also find great Italian meat, cheese, coffee, olive oil, wine, bread, pizza and gelato all within a couple of blocks’ radius.
 Check out D.O.C.
 Gastronomia Italiana Delicatessen, at 330 Lygon Street, and sample one of 60 different types of prosciutto.